 How they interact: Marathoners are driven crazy by sprinters who haven't started to work yet, and sprinters feel like the marathoners are wasting time starting so early.
 There can be frustration with procrastinators if they can't get over the hump of starting.
 All three of these styles need deadlines.
 If you are working with a sprinter, know they will get better work done closer to the deadline.
 If you are working with a procrastinator, you may need to help them get over the hump of starting.
 Say, let's meet and do x to get started, and then keep making them accountable along the way.

-And as usual, we don't like teaching things in a vacuum.
-Children are given the real life challenge of working with a team on creating a company, and applying what they are learning about working well with different work personalities.
+We don't like teaching things in a vacuum.
+Children take this student skill and apply it at Innovation class.
+They are given the real life challenge of working with a team on creating a company, and applying what they are learning about working well with different work personalities.
 Here we see a multi-age team working hard on the backboard of their company for the day the store opens.

-One of the requests from parents when planning the 2016-17 enrichment class curriculum was to help their students handle academic stress, particularly stress brought on by perfectionism.
-The past week in our Study Skills enrichment classes, students learned how to realistically look at pros and cons of different academic situations.
+One of the requests from parents when planning curriculum was to help their students handle academic stress, particularly stress brought on by perfectionism.
+Students learned how to realistically look at pros and cons of different academic situations.
 Even when something positive happens, like getting a 100% on a test, a student can still end up quite stressed depending on how they view future pressures.
 We try to use real life examples such as the one illustrated above to develop practical real life skills!